alanjones2/Alan-Jones-article-code/sqlpandas/draft.md

 There are two files, a CSV file (to be used by Pandas) and a SQLite database - both contain exactly the same data.
 The data are a matter of public record and were derived from election results held by the House of Commons Library.
 This data may be used freely under the Open Parliament Licence 3.0 and my abridged version of it is freely downloadable from my Github repo.

 My interest here is to see just how representative the UK Parliament is.
-Given that the current Conservative government received much less than 50% of the popular vote, how come they have a majority of around 80 in the House of Commons?
+Given that the current Conservative government received less than 50% of the popular vote, how come they have a majority of around 80 in the House of Commons?

+## First past the post

-Actually, anyone who is familiar with Britain's _first past the post_ voting system probably already knows the answer but let's make it clear and do the analysis anyway.
+Actually, anyone who is familiar with Britain's _first past the post_ voting system may already knows the answer.
+For voting purposes, the UK is split into 650 contituencies each of which vote for the candidate of their choice (these candidates normally represent a political party) and it is the candidate with the most votes that wins.
+If there are only two candidates then it follows that the winner must have got more than 50% of the vote.
+But this is not normally the case.

+Most constituencies do have more than two candidates and so if the vote is close with the winning candidate having only a small advantage over her rivals, that candidate is likely to have less than 50% of the popular vote.
+We can see this with a simple example: say there are 50,000 votes cast in a constituency - 5,000 go to the Green Party, 10,000 go to the Liberal Democrats, 15,000 go to the Labour Party and the remaining 20,000 got to the Conservatives.
+The Conservatives win with a majority of 5,000 and are awarded the parliamentary seat for that constituency.
+But they only secured 40% of the vote!

+When this is repeated over the 650 contituencies, you can see how the party with the most seats in the House of Commons may not have the support of the majority of voters.

+Critics of this system regard this as a fundamental weakness and would prefer a more proportional system as found in other European countries.
+Proponents say that _first past the post_ avoids the inevitable weak coalition governments.

+But let's not worry about the politics, let's make it clear what is going on and do the analysis anyway.

 ### The raw data
 As I said there are two identical data sets, one an SQLite database and the other a CSV file.
 I've anonymised the data to a certain extent in that I have removed the names of the MPs who were elected and the names of the constituencies that they represent - this is not about personalities or areas of the country but just about how the numbers add up.